aristanetworks/avd/adr/README.md

 ## Authoring and review

-1. Copy [the template](template.md) into the appropriate domain using the next four-digit number.
+1. Copy [the template](template.md) into the appropriate domain directory using `<domain>-<four-digit-number>-<short-title>.md`.
 2. Keep the record focused on one decision and give every viable alternative a fair treatment.
+If its boundary with an adjacent decision is easy to confuse, state that boundary briefly in the context.
+3. Describe the selected outcome's effects neutrally under Consequences; reserve `Good` and `Bad` comparisons for the option analysis.
+4. Add a focused example when it clarifies input, output, processing order, or accepted and rejected behavior.
-3. Add the record to the domain index and link any related ADRs with qualified identifiers.
+5. Add the record to the domain index and link any related ADRs with qualified identifiers.
-4. Describe how conformance can be confirmed in code, tests, generated artifacts, or review.
+6. Describe how conformance can be confirmed in code, tests, generated artifacts, or review.
-5. State future direction and objective revisit triggers without making unsupported roadmap commitments.
+7. State future direction and objective revisit triggers without making unsupported roadmap commitments.
-6. Submit the proposed ADR for maintainer review before treating it as policy.
+8. Submit the proposed ADR for maintainer review before treating it as policy.

+The template follows MADR 4.0 by placing the concise Decision Outcome before the detailed option comparison.
+This makes accepted records fast to scan; it does not imply that authors choose an outcome before evaluating alternatives.
+The Considered Options and Decision Drivers establish the comparison, and Pros and Cons records the detailed trade-offs that justify the outcome.

 Released user and contributor documentation remains the normative description of released AVD behavior.
-The decision log follows `devel` and can contain proposed or future decisions that do not apply to a released version yet.
+The repository decision log follows `devel` and can contain proposed or future decisions that do not apply to a released version yet.
+ADRs remain in the repository instead of the versioned documentation site because their evidence links and review context follow the source tree.